Loup-ROM/sailfish-santoni/README.md

 - Enable Untrusted Sofwate in settings.
 - Navigate to your file (via Settings > Storage), open  and install it.
 - Download **WebPirate** from Storeman.

+**Known Bug**
+Storeman stays in refreshing cache forever, and you can't install new apps.
+> Let it refresh for 3 min. then close the app (From recents too!).
+Reopen it and you'll be able to download stuff

 ###### Now you have access to more apps :D

 ### Changelog